WASHINGTON D.C.

 One afternoon determined to see the Marine Corps Memorial I got in a taxi, crossed the Potomac and went to the Arlington National Cemetery.

 A very solemn experience to say the least.
-Rows and rows of headstones speaks volumes about the sacrifices this county has gone through for freedom.
-As an Armenian American all I can do is say : I understand.
-Thank you!
+Rows and rows of headstones speaks volumes about the sacrifices this country has gone through for freedom.

 I paid and got a ticket for a bus tour.
 After waiting for an hour a bus came by got filled with the people before me and the leftovers were told we will have the bus when it comes back.
 Apparently they have one and no one bothered to warn us.